 In order to do this effectively, we have created a unique curriculum which integrates skill sets with broad applications and exposure to the larger field of dance related occupations.
 Our curriculum supports the performer, the teacher, and the creator.

-The Hartt School is an accredited institutional member of the National Association of Schools of Dance offering Bachelor of Fine Arts degree programs in Dance Performance and Ballet Pedagogy (teaching).
+We offer Bachelor of Fine Arts degree programs in Dance Performance and Ballet Pedagogy (teaching).
 Hartt dancers develop their skills through many performance opportunities, teaching internships, and participation in a rigorous conservatory-style curriculum with expert instruction from world-renowned faculty and guest artists.
 Performance opportunities begin in the first year of study and are available to all majors.
 Students train in classical ballet, modern dance, and contemporary techniques with additional coursework in music, dance composition, pedagogy, performance techniques, kinesiology, repertory, technology in dance, and dance history.
 It is our goal to graduate technically competent, knowledgeable artists who are capable of adapting to the varied demands of a lifelong career in dance and prepared to lead the field into the future.

 Beyond the Stage